In five easy or perhaps mercilessly difficult steps

 1. Deceptive simplicity

 One key Hertzfeldt insight is his faith in the possibility of stick-figure pathos, and the related idea that an ostensibly “crude” technique can occasion conceptual elegance.
 He clearly thrives on the challenge of movies made by one man’s hand from pencil drawings and construction paper, with only in-camera (as opposed to digital) effects.
 When situated within richly layered narration, nuanced sound design and compositional complexity—including split screens, multiple exposures and other means of attention guidance—the minimalism of Hertzfeldt’s figures is precisely what secures our relation to them.
 Aside from his passivity, Bill’s literal simplicity makes him a perfect vessel for our emotional projections.
-Also, like the drawings, Hertzfeldt’s deadpan narration may at first seem flattening, but ultimately it keeps his sentiments from seeming overstressed, and therefore reinforces them.
+Also, like the drawings, Hertzfeldt’s deadpan narration may at first sound flattening, but ultimately it keeps his sentiments from seeming overstressed, and therefore reinforces them.

 2. Bittersweet hilarity